 This might go without saying, but it’s important to set a deadline for each task your team members are to complete.
 Using a project management tool with time tracking is an excellent way to define and keep an eye on how your team is doing.

-Make sure to set a realistic time frame for each task - talk to the assignees about their estimations, capabilities, and possible holdbacks (waiting for other team members to finish their part, system or third-party constraints, etc.).
+Make sure to set a realistic time frame for each task.
+Talk to the assignees about their estimations, capabilities, and possible holdbacks (such as waiting for other team members to finish their part, system or third-party constraints, etc.).

 While some teams work best under pressure (and tight deadlines), always leave a little bit of extra time in case a task needs to be additionally addressed before officially being completed.

 One of the markings of a good manager certainly is knowing what kind of pressure their team needs in order to be productive, and thus pushing or not to get the best results out of them.

 A tried and tested way to increase productivity in your company is to monitor employees via software such as Workpuls.

 Our experience has shown that simply introducing a tool that can successfully monitor the behavior of people in the professional setting makes a big difference in boosting working efficacy.

 While most people do their best when they are aware of being monitored, it’s not as simple as that.